1953 Pennsylvania Railroad train wreck: The wreck

-Two coaches came loose from the engine and the rest of the train.
+Two coaches came loose from the locomotive and the rest of the train.
 One of them slid onto the concourse to the right of the engine, coming to rest almost abreast of it.
-The other nosed downward behind the engine into the gigantic hole in the concourse floor.
+The other nosed downward behind the locomotive into the gigantic hole in the concourse floor.
 Six more coach cars jumped the tracks behind the train.

-The engine was just inches from smashing into the crowded waiting room beyond the concourse.
-A Life magazine photo showed the nose of the engine just pushing open the doors to the waiting room.
+The locomotive was just inches from smashing into the crowded waiting room beyond the concourse.
+A Life magazine photo showed its nose just pushing open the doors to the waiting room.

 Amazingly, no one died during the accident.
 Only 43 people were injured, six seriously enough to require overnight hospitalization.
 Most of the workers in the basement had just departed for their coffee break, which spared their lives.
 Four Union Station workers were briefly trapped in the wreckage, but quickly extricated.
 The engineer had no injuries, and the fireman received only scratches.
-Both men climbed out of the engine under their own power.
+Both men climbed out of the GG1 under their own power.

-The stationmaster's clock, which was found in the wreckage, showed the time frozen at 8:38 A.M.
+The stationmaster's clock, which was found in the wreckage, showed the time frozen at 8:38 a.m.